b-turchyn/g-man/README.md

 * Downloads all required files for Garry's Mod, Counter-Strike: Source, and Team Fortress 2.
 These games provide a bunch of good content that is required for most mods in Garry's Mod.
+* Mounts the other games into Garry's Mod.
 * Starts up the server in its own Tmux session (in session `gmod:0.0`)

 TODO
 ====

-* Mount the other games into Garry's Mod.
 * Automatically install Prop Hunt (because Prop Hunt is awesome).

 Warranty